ifaddr/ifaddr/doc/index.rst

 Alternatives
 ------------

-There is `netifaces  <https://pypi.python.org/pypi/netifaces>`_ which can do everything this library can, and more.
+Alastair Houghton develops `netifaces  <https://pypi.python.org/pypi/netifaces>`_ which can do  everything this library can, and more.
 The only drawback is that it needs to be compiled, which can make the installation difficult.